alessandrostagni/custom-rss-bridges/README.md

 # custom-rss-bridges
-A collection of custom rss bridges for FreshRss
+A collection of custom rss bridges for [RSS Bridge](https://github.com/RSS-Bridge/rss-bridge)